LazyR3nR3n/OpenMFC-Cam/README.md

 ---

-**⚠️ Alpha Notice**
+Beta Notice
+⚠️ Beta 0.01.0
-A terminal window will appear on startup — this is expected behavior for DearPyGui applications in Alpha builds and will be removed in future releases.
+A brief console window flash may appear on startup — this is a known PyInstaller bootloader behavior and is cosmetic only.
 OpenMFC is fully open source under GPLv3, feel free to inspect every line of code before running it.

 ---